MayaChemTools

 --CompoundIDMode DataField | MolName | LabelPrefix | MolNameOrLabelPrefix

-Specify how to generate compound IDs and write to CSV/TSV text file(s) along with generated fingerprints for text | both values of --output option: use a SDFile(s) datafield value; use molname line from SDFile(s); generate a sequential ID with specific prefix; use combination of both MolName and LabelPrefix with usage of LabelPrefix values for empty molname lines.
+Specify how to generate compound IDs and write to FP or CSV/TSV text file(s) along with generated fingerprints for FP | text | all values of --output option: use a SDFile(s) datafield value; use molname line from SDFile(s); generate a sequential ID with specific prefix; use combination of both MolName and LabelPrefix with usage of LabelPrefix values for empty molname lines.

 Possible values: DataField | MolName | LabelPrefix | MolNameOrLabelPrefix.
 Default: LabelPrefix.